 Like many, my past is not some wholesome Christian journey to freedom.
 So, when I write fiction, realistic fiction, I want to stay true to my reality and the reality of so many others.
 Yet, I struggle with knowing where to draw the line.

 I’ve learned the main culprit of my struggle is worrying too much about what other people think.

 Ralph Emerson once penned, “To be great is to be misunderstood.”
-You have to be you, and not worry or care too much if people get it.
-At the end of the day, you must know and remember Who and why you write.
+You have to be you, and not worry if people get it.
+At the end of the day, you must know and remember WHO you write for and WHY you write.